-Laura is a skilled facilitator in a number of business and professional development assessments, including DISC Behavioral Styles, Team Dimensions, Personal Listening, and Leadership CultureLink profiles.
+Laura is creator of the CARLA Concept™ Communication Model and author of the book of the same name.
+She is a skilled facilitator in DISC Behavioral Styles, Team Dimensions and Personal Listening profiles.
 Her work has been featured on television, radio, online journals, newspapers and trade magazines.
-She has been a commencement speaker and guest lecturer at colleges and universities on career success, customer service, leadership and communication.
+She has been a commencement speaker and guest lecturer at colleges and universities on customer service, leadership and communication.

-Earlier in her career, Laura was part of the Communication Staff for the Mayor and City of Colorado Springs.
+Earlier in her career, Laura served on the Communication Staff for the Mayor and City of Colorado Springs.
 At Current, Inc. she was a Sales and Customer Service Team Manager who supervised an operations team of 100+ employees.
-She also led an Upsell and Cross-sell initiative at that 400-person call center which achieved almost $1M within 18 months.
-At the Rochester Institute of Technology and National Technical Institute for the Deaf (RIT/NTID), Laura was a Senior Human Resources and Benefits Specialist who supported over 2500 faculty and staff, including the deaf and hearing-impaired.
+She also led an upsell and cross-sell initiative at that 400-person call center which achieved almost $1M in revenue in 18 months.
+At the Rochester Institute of Technology and National Technical Institute for the Deaf (RIT/NTID), Laura was a Senior Human Resources and Employee Benefits Specialist who supported over 2500 faculty and staff, including the deaf and hearing-impaired.
 Through her efforts, the college achieved a 20% increase in benefit plan participation.

-Laura served her country as a decorated Non-commissioned Officer in the United States Air Force, with seven years active duty as a Paralegal and Claims Manager.
+Laura served her country as a decorated Non-commissioned Officer in the United States Air Force, with seven years active duty as a Paralegal.
 She was also a volunteer member of the Base Honor Guard Team, providing military honors for Active Duty, Reserve and National Guard service members and families.
-During her enlistment, she attended the Non-commissioned Officers Leadership School and earned a USAF Commendation Medal, Marksmanship Medal and Honorable Discharge.
+During her enlistment, she attended the Non-commissioned Officers Leadership School and earned a USAF Commendation Medal, Marksmanship Medal and an Honorable Discharge.

-Laura has volunteered for the Pikes Peak Area Quality of Life Indicators, Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
+Laura has volunteered for the Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
 She also served on the boards of the National Speakers Association Colorado Chapter, Pikes Peak Partnership and Pikes Peak Council of the Boy Scouts of America.
-She is Past-president and member of the Colorado Springs Society for Human Resources Management, a 2010 graduate of the Leadership Program of the Rockies and member of the International Association of Facilitators.
-Laura was appointed by the Secretary of the Interior to serve a second three-year, public-at-large role for the Bureau of Land Management Resource Advisory Council for the Colorado Frontrange.
+She is Past-president of the Colorado Springs Society for Human Resources Management and a 2010 graduate of the Leadership Program of the Rockies.
+Laura is presently serving a second three-year, public-at-large volunteer role on the Bureau of Land Management’s Resource Advisory Council (RAC) for the Colorado Frontrange.

 I grew up in Upstate New York as the eldest of six children.
 My mom was a city girl and dad was one of 10 on a nearby farm.
-They met at a bus stop, dated for five years, married and raised a close-knit family.
-We attended Catholic schools, spent our free time skiing, swimming and roaming the woods at the cabin Grandpa built near Canandaigua NY.
+They met at a bus stop, married and raised a close-knit family.
+We attended Catholic schools, spent our free time skiing, swimming and roaming the woods at the cabin Grandpa built in the Bristol Hills.
 Eventually Mom and Dad followed their young ‘uns out to Colorado, where we all still live.
-Five of the six of my siblings are self-employed small business owners, thanks to Dad’s entrepreneurial genes.
+Most of us inherited the entrepreneurial gene from Dad and are self-employed.